Undergraduate Application Process

-(all applicants are encouraged to submit the Audition Form before December 1; Early Decision submissions are due by November 1)
+(Regular Decision applicants must submit the Audition Form before December 15 (extended); Early Decision submissions are due by November 1)

-- On December 1, students will be invited to schedule their specific audition time(s)
+- Students auditioning on the December date will be invited to schedule their specific audition time(s) on November 15

-- Students required to submit pre-screening materials will upload their materials through the Audition Form in addition to selecting their preferred audition date
+- Students required to submit pre-screening materials will upload these through the Audition Form, in addition to selecting their preferred audition date

-- Students who need to change their audition date MUST contact the School of Music directly (firstname.lastname@example.org)
+- Students who need to change their audition date after submitting the Audition Form MUST contact the School of Music directly at email@example.com

 In addition to academic and musical background information, the Audition Form will ask applicants for: